Impact of COVID-19 pandemic on sports events around the world

 * Euro 2020 and Copa America were postponed.
 The two tournaments will now be staged from June 11 to July 11, 2021. * The Euro 2021 Women's Championship has been pushed back to July 6-31, 2022.

-* Asian Champions League: Matches involving Chinese clubs Guangzhou Evergrande, Shanghai Shenhua and Shanghai SIPG were postponed.
-The start of the knockout rounds was moved back to September. * The Chinese Football Association (CFA) has drawn up three plans to complete the 2020 Chinese Super League (CSL) season, one of which would see the campaign begin in late June and finish in December.
+* Asian Champions League: The start of the knockout rounds was moved back to September. * The Chinese Football Association (CFA) has drawn up three plans to complete the 2020 Chinese Super League (CSL) season, one of which would see the campaign begin in late June and finish in December.

-* Burundi's domestic season will resume on May 21.
-The semi-finals and final of the country's domestic cup competition will be staged, with the decider to be held on June 13. * The women's Bundesliga season will resume from May 29 pending a green light from local authorities.

 AUSTRALIAN RULES * The Australian Football League (AFL) hopes to resume its season in June.